limebit/transformplan/docs/getting-started/installation.md

 - Python 3.10 or higher
 - Polars (primary DataFrame library)
-- Pandas and PyArrow (optional, for Pandas support)
+- DuckDB (optional, for DuckDB backend)

 ## Install with pip